bmchristensen/tier_list/README.md

-# README
+# Tier List App (Name: TBD)

-This README would normally document whatever steps are necessary to get the application up and running.
+A tool to rank League of Legends Champions by how well they perform in the current metagame.

-Things you may want to cover:
+Dependencies:

-* Ruby version
+*

-* System dependencies
+*

-* Configuration
+*

-* Database creation
+How to run the program:

-* Database initialization
+* In the project directory, enter the `rails s` command.

-* How to run the test suite
+* To see/use the app, open your browser and navigate to `localhost:3000`.

-* Services (job queues, cache servers, search engines, etc.)
+How to run the test suite:

-* Deployment instructions
+* `rspec` command

-* ...
+(c) Johnny Phelan, Mike Wittenburg